Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Results

 \subsection{Evaluating De-biased Encoders}

 The models trained with an ensemble of adversaries are applied to 12 different NLI datasets to test whether these de-biased models generalise better than models trained with either one or no adversarial classifier.
-The datasets tested include SNLI-hard, where de-biased models that are no longer influenced by the hypothesis-only bias are expected to perform better.
+The datasets tested include SNLI-hard, where models that are no longer influenced by the hypothesis-only bias are expected to perform better.
 Models trained using an ensemble of adversaries performed better across most of these datasets, including SNLI-hard where there is a statistically significant improvement compared to a baseline model with no adversarial training.

-Models trained using one adversarial classifier achieved 1.1\% higher accuracy on SNLI-hard than the baseline models, compared to 1.6\% for models trained using 20 adversarial classifiers.
-However, we cannot reject the null hypothesis that the mean accuracy using 1 adversary is no better than the baseline, as our p-value is greater than 0.05 (0.07).
-On the other hand, with a p-value of 0.015 we can accept the alternative hypothesis that models trained with 20 adversaries have a higher mean accuracy than the baseline models when tested on SNLI-hard.
+Models trained with one adversary were not significantly better than a baseline model when tested on SNLI-hard (1.1\% improvement, corresponding to a p-value of 0.07).
+On the other hand, there is a statistically significant improvement when using an ensemble of 20 adversarial classifiers (achieving a 1.6\% improvement with a p-value of 0.015).
+As a result, we accept the alternative hypothesis that models trained with 20 adversaries have a higher mean accuracy than the baseline models.

 Across 8 of the 13 datasets analysed, models trained with an ensemble of 20 adversarial classifiers performed better than when using only one adversarial classifier (see \cref{datasets}).
 For three of the remaining datasets, the performance was the same between using one adversary and 20 adversaries.
 The performance when using an ensemble of adversaries was on average 0.9 points higher than when using one adversary, which in turn outperformed the baseline by 1.6 points.
+The ensemble of adversaries also outperforms the Product of Experts approach proposed by \citet{NewBelinkovPaper}.

-\section{Discussion}
+\subsection{Discussion}

-The paper finds that the higher the dimensionality of the sentence representations, the less effective a single adversary is at removing the bias stored within the model.
-These differences may explain why past research has sometimes found adversarial training to be an effective way to remove biases~\citep{XieEtAl}, while other research has found the bias remains hidden within the model sentence representations~\citep{ElazarAndGoldberg, BelinkovAdversarialRemoval}.
+We find that the higher the dimensionality of the representations, the less effective a single adversary is at removing the bias, with the de-biasing also dependant on the strength of the classifier.
+These differences explain why past research has found that biases can remain hidden within the model representations~\citep{ElazarAndGoldberg, BelinkovAdversarialRemoval}, with \citet{ElazarAndGoldberg} using a model with a non-linear classifier while \citet{BelinkovAdversarialRemoval} use a single adversary with 2,048 dimensional sentence representations.